dlang-tour/english/gems/traits.md

 ### Specialization

-Many APIs aim to be general-purpose, however they don't want to pay with extra runtime for this generalization.
+Many APIs aim to be general-purpose, however we want to avoid any extra runtime cost for the convenience of this generalization.
-With the power of introspection and CTFE, it is possible to specialize a method on compile-time to achieve the best performance given the input types.
+With the power of introspection and CTFE, it is possible to specialize a method at compile-time to achieve the best performance given the input types.

 A common problem is that in contrast to arrays you might not know the exact length of a stream or list before walking through it.